Char-Hunt/Learning-Info-Sec/README.md

 Hi there 👋 bonjour | こんにちは | ሰላም | नमस्कार | kamusta na | Mālō | Hallo | مرحبا | ஹலோ | Hola

-"In the near future every company will be an InfoSec enterprise" - Char Hunt, "TechieChar"
+"In the near future every company will be an InfoSec firm." - Char Hunt, "TechieChar"

 My name is Char!
 As a [Cybersecurity Analyst and IT Consultant](https://www.charhunt.org) I'm leveraging my several years of experience in technologies to provide basic solutions for the interwebs.
 Everyday, I focus on real world (and sometimes complex) problems, delivering customer care excellence; To whit, facilitating efficiencies, accountability, integrity, and results.
 I'm focused on helping organizations achieve cyber resilience and awareness through effective combinations of empathy and technology; Someone who believes that raising every technology subject's level of awareness regarding cybersecurity and risk management is paramount to success.